Domain Boundaries in a Metallic Distortive Polar Metal: Results

 \subsection{Structural transition in Mn$_5$Al$_8$}

-The centro-symmetry reducing transition from cubic ($\gamma$) $\rightarrow$ rhombohedral ($\gamma_2$) in off-stoichiometric composition Mn$_{51}$Al$_{49}$ was observed to occur at $\sim 3^{\circ}$/$\mu$m localized at all twin boundaries regardless of twin plane; Extended Data Fig. 3c shows this in the form of a grain reference orientation deviation (GROD) map.
-As no dislocations have been observed even in the areas of highest orientation gradients this suggests that strong elastic strains localized at the domain boundaries persist in the sample likely caused by accommodation of the transformation strain among neighboring orientation variants.
+The symmetry reducing transition from cubic ($\gamma$) $\rightarrow$ rhombohedral ($\gamma_2$) in off-stoichiometric composition Mn$_{51}$Al$_{49}$ was observed to occur at $\sim 3^{\circ}$/$\mu$m localized at all twin boundaries regardless of twin plane.
+Fig. S3c shows this in the form of a grain reference orientation deviation (GROD) map.
+The fact that no dislocations have been observed even in the areas of highest orientation gradients this suggests that strong elastic strains localized at the domain boundaries persist in the sample likely caused by accommodation of the transformation strain among neighboring orientation variants.
 While each individual domain variant has a distinct polar axis, the direction is not articulated on these images (it is along $[0001]_H$ or $[111]_{PC}$).
-Interestingly, the herringbone morphology exhibiting both $\{100\}_{PC}$ and $\{110\}_{PC}$ twin interfaces has been observed to relieve the most volume-change strain (rather than morphologies exhibiting pure $\{100\}_{PC}$ or pure $\{110\}_{PC}$ twins), though is not electrostatically neutral (in dielectrics) \cite{Vermeulen2016}.
+Though the $I\bar{4}3m$ $\rightarrow$ $R3m$ transformation produces variants with polar axes defining the regular tetrahedron of the parent cubic structure (i.e. $[111]$, $[\bar{1}\bar{1}1]$, $[\bar{1}1\bar{1}]$, $[1\bar{1}\bar{1}]$ or their inverse), we observe in this herringbone morphology polar axes not expected though reported before \cite{Sande1979}.
+The herringbone morphology exhibiting both $\{100\}_{PC}$ and $\{110\}_{PC}$ twin interfaces has been observed to relieve the most volume-change strain (rather than morphologies exhibiting pure $\{100\}_{PC}$ or pure $\{110\}_{PC}$ twins), though is not electrostatically neutral (in dielectrics) \cite{Vermeulen2016}.